 John Jeremiah Sullivan was born in Louisville, Kentucky.
-He is the author of Pulphead and Blood Horses: Notes of a Sportswriter’s Son.
+He is a Contributing Writer to the New York Times Magazine and the author of Pulphead and Blood Horses: Notes of a Sportswriter’s Son.
+He last wrote for the magazine about the percussion instrument la quijada, the jawbone.

 A few seconds in, there came this sound.
 It filled the song and then it filled the room I was listening in.
 What was that?
 Like a fiercely shaken box of tacks.
 Like wind rattling dry leaves on a tree.
 But not either of those.
 Comparisons couldn’t capture it.